You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 - Everyone’s last few days of life are different, and it can be difficult to predict how and when someone will die.

-- It can be helpful to recognise and understand changes that happen in the last few hours and days of life so you can continue to support your family member or friend who is dying.
+- It can be helpful to recognise and understand changes that happen in the last few hours or days of life so you can support your loved one who is dying.

 Your guide to hospice care(external link) Hospice NZ